dotnet/templating/docs/Conditions.md

 Following input parameter values cannot be evaluated deterministically (and will lead to error): `--A true --B false`

-**Applying of host and default values** - All host and default values are applied before the conditions evaluation.
-After the evaluation defaults are reapplied to parameters that were evaluated as optional and that do not have host supplied values.
+**Applying user, host and default values** - All user passed, host and default values are applied before the conditions evaluation.
+After the evaluation defaults are reapplied to parameters that were evaluated as optional and that do not have user/host supplied values.
 After this an evaluation of presence of mandatory values takes place.

 ### Performing evaluation externally

-It is possible to supply evaluation results of parameters conditions when instantiating template via Edge API [`TemplateCreator.InstantiateAsync`](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/Template/TemplateCreator.cs#L84).
+It is possible to supply evaluation results of parameters conditions when instantiating template via Edge API [`TemplateCreator.InstantiateAsync`](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/Template/TemplateCreator.cs#L89).
 Example use case is instantiation from Visual Studio host, that will leverage condition evaluator integrated within the New Project Dialog.

-This can be achieved by passing the structured `InputParametersSet` argument and setting the [`SkipParametersConditionsEvaluation`](https://github.com/JanKrivanek/templating/blob/conditional-params-v1/src/Microsoft.TemplateEngine.Edge/Template/InputParametersSet.cs#L41) property to `true`.
-The actual evaluation results are passed via individual [`InputParameter`s constructors](https://github.com/JanKrivanek/templating/blob/conditional-params-v1/src/Microsoft.TemplateEngine.Edge/Template/InputParameter.cs#L30).
+This can be achieved by passing the structured [`InputDataSet`](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/Template/InputDataSet.cs) argument that is populated with [`EvaluatedInputParameterData`](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/Template/EvaluatedInputParameterData.cs) objects for evaluated parameters.

 It is currently not possible to provide just partial external evaluation - meaning that the template engine evaluates either all the parameter conditions or none.
-If the [`SkipParametersConditionsEvaluation`](https://github.com/JanKrivanek/templating/blob/conditional-params-v1/src/Microsoft.TemplateEngine.Edge/Template/InputParametersSet.cs#L41) property is set to `true`, results of all parameter conditions are expected to be passed within the `InputParametersSet` argument.
-If it is set to `false` - none explicit results within `InputParametersSet` argument.
+If the [`InputDataSet`](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/Template/InputDataSet.cs) collection contains at least one [`EvaluatedInputParameterData`](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/Template/EvaluatedInputParameterData.cs) element, results of all parameter conditions are expected to be passed.

+Template engine cross checks externally passed evaluations.
+If it encounteres mismatch between externally passed result and internal evaluation result a failed `ITemplateCreationResult` is returned from `InstantiateAsync` API.
+Failure is indicated by [`CondtionsEvaluationMismatch`](https://github.com/dotnet/templating/blob/6f2da67d94a86fa752e336f2611797f9483e44f9/src/Microsoft.TemplateEngine.Edge/Template/CreationResultStatus.cs#L61) in [`Status`](https://github.com/dotnet/templating/blob/6f2da67d94a86fa752e336f2611797f9483e44f9/src/Microsoft.TemplateEngine.Edge/Template/ITemplateCreationResult.cs#L41) property.